Workflow: Visium HD cell-level

 center_title

-Which cells passed quality check?
+Which cells pass quality check?

-Get cell-level QC metrics for visualization with scuttle.
+Compute cell-level QC metrics using scuttle.

 # Visualize library size to the polygons